 - A cumulative GPA of 3.0 on a 4.0 scale

 Candidates should apply to the graduate program at the beginning of their senior year.
-If taken, the GMAT or GRE must be taken during the fourth year, so that the candidate’s score is received before admission to the fifth year.
+If taken, the GMAT or GRE must be taken during the fourth year to receive the candidate’s score before admission to the fifth year.